 The Takeaway

-Student loans can be instrumental in helping students pay for college, but there is a lot to understand about how they work before borrowing.
-Broadly, there are federal or private student loans.
-Federal student loans are backed by the federal government and come with unique benefits like income-driven repayment plans.
+Student loans can be instrumental in helping you pay for college, but it’s important to understand how they work before borrowing.
+Broadly, there are both federal and private student loans.
+Federal student loans are backed by the federal government and come with unique benefits like income-driven repayment plans and forgiveness programs.

 SoFi Loan Products